-The M25PE20 and M25PE10 are 2 Mbit (256 Kb \times 8 bit) and 1 Mbit (128 Kb \times 8 bit) serial paged Flash memories, respectively.
-They are accessed by a high speed SPI-compatible bus.
+The M25PE16 is a 16-Mbit (2 Mbits \times 8) serial paged flash memory accessed by a high speed SPI-compatible bus.

-The memories can be written or programmed 1 to 256 bytes at a time, using the Page Write or Page Program instruction.
-The Page Write instruction consists of an integrated Page Erase cycle followed by a Page Program cycle.
+The memory can be written or programmed 1 to 256 bytes at a time, using the page write or page program instruction.
+The page write instruction consists of an integrated page erase cycle followed by a page program cycle.